Canada Express Entry Draw: 421 Invitations Issued in Targeted PNP Round

 Q5: What is the tie-break rule for Express Entry draws?

-Where there are several candidates with the same CRS score, IRCC has prioritized candidates who already have a profile submitted.
+Where there are several candidates with the same CRS score, IRCC has prioritised candidates who already have a profile submitted.
 The cut-off date for this latest draw was September 9, 2024, at 17:11:19 UTC.

 Final Thoughts: The Strategic Value of PNPs